gakalmar/Notes/10_JS_Commands.md

 - Conversion (Number object methods):
     - `Number("42")`
-    - `Number.parseInt()`: create an integer from a string, if it has a numeric representation      //parseInt("42") -> 42
+    - `Number.parseInt("num")`: create an integer from a string, if it has a numeric representation      //parseInt("42") -> 42
-    - `Number.parseFloat()`: create a floating-point number from a string, if it has a numeric representation       //parseFloat("42.1235") -> 42.1235
+    - `Number.parseFloat("num")`: create a floating-point number from a string, if it has a numeric representation       //parseFloat("42.1235") -> 42.1235
     - `Number.toFixed(digits)`: Converts a number to a string, rounding to the specified number of decimal places.      //23.34462.toFixed(2) -> 23.34
     - `Number.toPrecision(precision)`: Converts a number to a string with the specified precision (total number of digits).     //23.34465(5) -> 23.344
     - `Number.toString(radix)`: Converts a number to a string in the specified radix (base).
 (16).toString(2) -> 1000